haraldfw/.dotfiles/README.md

 # NIXOS config
 Scripts to sync and configure in `/scripts`.

 Leaving files in this repo as user-level access is a secutiry risk btw.
-Hardening can be done by
+Hardening can be done by `chown`-ing the entire repo to root.
+Though then you would have to sync as `sudo` or root.
+Maybe I will make some functionality for this in the future.

 # Setup/Installation
 Installation instructions will be added the next time I need to set up a PC and have to figure it out.